ranvis/php-ext-cbor/README.md

 #### Serializable

 When encoding classes that implement `Cbor\Serializable`, the encoder will call `cborSerialize()`.
-Implementors may return data structure to serialize the instance, or throw an Exception to stop serializing.
+Implementers may return data structure to serialize the instance, or throw an Exception to stop serializing.

 Although some classes such as `Traversable` and PSR-7 `UriInterface` are serializable by default as described below, `Serializable` can take precedence.